mrtuxcoder/LANBox/README.md

 - Maximum resumable chunk size: 16 MB
 - Client upload chunk size: 8 MB

 Keep the browser page open during uploads.

 If the network connection drops, the current chunk is retried and the resumable upload can continue from the last completed chunk.

 ## Security Notes

-- All requested paths are resolved beneath `STORAGE_PATH`.
+- All requested paths are resolved beneath `STORAGE_PATH`
-- Paths outside the configured storage directory are rejected.
+- Paths outside the configured storage directory are rejected
-- Uploaded names are cleaned before writing to disk.
+- Uploaded names are cleaned before writing to disk
-- Only files with a valid extension are accepted for upload and download.
+- Only files with a valid extension are accepted for upload and download
-- Use LANBox only on networks you trust, or add authentication and HTTPS before exposing it beyond a private LAN.
+- LANBox is intended for use on trusted local networks
+- Add authentication and HTTPS before exposing LANBox beyond a private LAN

 ## Validation